EternityForest/Free-Music/README.md

-# CC0-Music
+# Free-Music
-Public domain music in .opus format
+Public domain(or similar freely redistributable for any purpose) music,  in .opus format.